Adult Learning Opportunities

 Pirke Avot 2:5

 At Temple Etz Rimon, we believe that the study of Torah is a lifelong process.
-Our commitment to members includes ongoing opportunities for Jewish learning.
-Our members find that the learning experiences we offer help to expand and enhance their knowledge, deepen their connection to Judaism, and build connections with other congregants.
-Classes and discussion groups provide relevant, educational and interesting programs to meet the growing needs of our community.
+The learning experiences we offer help expand and enhance congregants’ knowledge, deepen their understanding of Judaism, and build connections with others.
+Relevant, educational and interesting classes meet the needs of our growing community.

-Join our community as we study and learn with Rabbi Sherman and each other.
-Courses are informal, intimate and inspiring, and offer a diverse range of topics.
-We have studied Torah, Hebrew, prayer, ritual, and customs.
-We have held movie nights, attended lectures and field trips, and offered Jewish parenting and holiday planning classes.
-We spent one year studying Musar, a spiritual journey that taught us to become more conscious of our thoughts, words and actions.
-We have also studied Jewish philosophers, Jewish Approaches to Prayer, God and Theology, and learned about Jewish Ethics and the Reform Jewish perspectives of God, Torah, and Israel.
-Last year we learned about our new prayer book, Mishkan Hanefesh.
+Join us as we study and learn with Rabbi Sherman and each other.
+Courses are informal, intimate and inspiring, and offer a diverse range of topics such as Torah, Hebrew, prayer, ritual, and customs.
+We hold movie nights, attended lectures and field trips, and have offered Jewish parenting and holiday planning classes.

 Once a month, bring your dinner, study with friends, and stay for Shabbat evening services.
 Come for one class or attend all!
 Lifelong Learning classes are held on Friday evenings at 5:15.
 Check the calendar for dates.
 There is no charge for members of Temple Etz Rimon.
 Non-members are asked to contribute $18 per class.